projectara/greybus-spec/source/special.rst

 The AP sends this to the SVC to request that it change the |unipro|
 power mode for the |unipro| link on an Interface.

+The AP may use this Operation while an :ref:`Interface State
+<hardware-model-interface-states>` is
+:ref:`hardware-model-lifecycle-enumerated` to manage various features of the |unipro| link established between the Frame and the attached Module.

+The AP shall additionally use this Operation in order to perform :ref:`lifecycles_power_management` and certain :ref:`lifecycles_error_handling` transitions in :ref:`lifecycles_interface_lifecycle`.

 .. _svc-interface-set-power-mode-request:

 Greybus SVC Interface Set Power Mode Request